adambigg-s/fluid/README.md

 # fluid
 fluid simulation

-written with a small amount of x86! be warned, if this repo is cloned on non-intel devices, it may not compile. later maybe support for all processors will be added.
+written with a small amount of x86! be warned, might not compile for you if hardware is signifigantly differing

 my hardware:
 - intel core i9-7900x